Strategic Hiring under Algorithmic Monoculture: Introduction

 \subsection{Summary of Results}

-\textbf{Characterize Nash equilibria.} We first fully characterize the set of Nash equilibria under our model.
-We characterize a strategy profile by a set of \textit{thresholds} of applicant scores, where a pair of consecutive thresholds determine the range of applicant scores that receive a specific number of interviews.
-We identify a set of properties for the thresholds, where a set of strategies form a Nash equilibrium if and only if there are a set of corresponding thresholds that satisfy these properties.
-Interestingly, the resulting firm best responses are sometimes non-monotonic in candidate quality---for example, a firm may choose to interview the top and third deciles of candidates, but not the second decile.
+\paragraph{Characterize Nash equilibria.} We parameterize strategies using \textit{thresholds} on applicant scores, where pairs of consecutive thresholds define the score ranges receiving a given number of interviews.
+We show that a strategy profile forms an NE if and only if the corresponding thresholds satisfy a specific set of properties that we identify.
+Interestingly, the resulting equilibrium strategies are often non-monotonic in candidate quality---for example, a firm may choose to interview the top and third deciles of candidates, but skip the second decile to avoid competition.

-We also characterize how the number of interviews each applicant receives depends on their score under the Nash equilibrium.
-We show that when firm's hiring decisions are independent, all applicants who receive interviews get nearly the same number of interviews, while under correlated decisions, the number of interviews increases steadily with applicant scores.
+We also characterize how the number of interviews each applicant receives depends on their score under the NE.
+We show that when the firms' hiring decisions are independent, all applicants who receive interviews get nearly the same number of interviews, while under correlated decisions, the number of interviews increases steadily with applicant scores.

-\textbf{Social welfare.} We show that social welfare, the total number of applicants hired, increases as one goes down the list from Naive, to NE, to Centralized.
-Then, we analyze the \textit{Price of Naive Selection (PoNS)}, the ratio of social welfare between the NE and Naive solutions.
+\paragraph{Social welfare comparisons.} We show that social welfare, the total number of applicants hired, increases as one goes down the list from Naive, to NE, to Centralized.
+We analyze the \textit{Price of Naive Selection (PoNS)}, the ratio of social welfare between the NE and Naive solutions.
 We establish that PoNS is high in regimes where there is a large number of firms and the interview capacity is small; specifically, when the interview capacity goes to 0, the PoNS goes to $N$.
-We also show that for any interview capacity, the PoNS is higher when the offer decisions are correlated across firms, compared to when they are independent.
+We also show that for any interview capacity, the PoNS is higher when the offer decisions are independent across firms, compared to when they are correlated.
 Therefore, under these regimes, naive strategies result in large inefficiencies, and there is a huge welfare gain when firms behave strategically.

 We also evaluate the \textit{Price of Anarchy (PoA)}, the ratio of welfare between the Centralized and NE solutions.
-In the same regimes where we show that the PoNS is high, we show at the PoA goes to 1.
+In the same regimes where we show that the PoNS is high, we show that the PoA goes to 1.
 That is, there is essentially no loss in welfare due to the lack of a centralized decision-maker.
-Therefore, strategic behavior by firms is desirable from both the firms' and the applicants' perspectives.
+Therefore, the Nash equilibrium yields essentially the best possible social welfare, and hence strategic behavior by firms is desirable from both the firms' and the applicants' perspectives.